Omar-Al-Sharif/Meshakkelaty.ai/README.md

     - `cd Meshakkelaty.ai/scripts`
 5. Prepare your data by running the following command
     - `python tokenize_dataset.py`
+6. Train the neural model on your data
+    - `python train_neural_model.py`
-6. Train Meshakkelaty.ai on your data
+6. Train the statistical model on your data
-    - `python train.py`
+    - `python train_statistical_model.py`
-7. Diacritize Arabic text by running:
+8. Diacritize Arabic text by running:
     - `python predict.py`

 ## Contributors